grab/cocoapods-binary-cache/docs/configure_cocoapods_binary_cache.md

 - Default: `false`.
 - Disable dSYM generation when prebuilding frameworks.

-### `still_download_sources`
-- Default: `false`.
-Can be a boolean or an array
-- By default, we don't download sources of prebuilt pods during CocoaPods installation.
-However, some pods still need some auxiliary files such as `FirebaseCrashlytics`.
-This option allows keeping the behavior of downloading sources of prebuilt pods.

 ### `save_cache_validation_to`
 - Default: `nil`.
 - The path to save cache validation (missed/hit).
 Do nothing if not specified.